Internals: Build and Cache

 Injected into the plugin process

-Before spawning a plugin, ttsc sets three env vars (TTSC_NODE_BINARY, TTSC_TSGO_BINARY, TTSC_TTSX_BINARY) in the child environment so the plugin can re-spawn the ttsc toolchain without resolving paths itself:
+Before spawning a plugin, ttsc sets three env vars (TTSC_NODE_BINARY, TTSC_TSGO_BINARY, TTSC_TTSX_BINARY) in the child environment so the plugin can re-spawn the ttsc toolchain without resolving paths itself, plus a fourth (TTSC_PLUGIN_CONFIG_DIR) when the embedder declared a plugin config anchor:

 A plugin that wants to re-spawn ttsx or tsgo (for example to type-check a generated file) should call these vars rather than re-resolving from $PATH.
 They guarantee the same host the consumer ran.
+A plugin that discovers its own config file should anchor at TTSC_PLUGIN_CONFIG_DIR when set; the shipped utility plugins do this through driver.PluginConfigBaseDir.
 Sources: runBuild.ts and transformProjectInMemory.ts.
 See Recipes → Re-spawn ttsx or tsgo from a plugin for usage.

 GOROOT is auto-injected only when unset